-Ibuprofen 600mg comes in tablet form.
-It belongs to a group of medicines called NSAIDs - Non-Steroidal Anti-Inflammatory Drugs.
-It is used to relieve the pain and imflammation in conditions such as osteoarthritis, rheumatoid arthritis, arthritis of spine, swollen joints, frozen shoulder, bursitis, tendinitis, tenosynovitis, lower back pain, sprains and strains.
+Ibuprofen belongs to the class of medications known as non-steroidal anti-inflammatory medicines (NSAIDs).
+It is frequently used for its capacity to reduce inflammation and relieve pain.
+It is used to relieve the pain and inflammation in conditions such as osteoarthritis, rheumatoid arthritis, arthritis of the spine, swollen joints, frozen shoulder, bursitis, tendinitis, tenosynovitis, lower back pain, sprains and strains.

 When using Ibuprofen 600mg, you should follow the instructions given to you by the doctors.
 The usual dose given for arthritis treatment is one tablet to be taken up to four times a day.
-The tablets should be swallowd whole - not chewed - and with a drink of water, during or after meals.
-Do not take more than 4 tablets in any 24 hour period.
+The tablets should be swallowed whole - not chewed - and with a drink of water, during or after meals.
+Do not take more than 4 tablets in any 24-hour period.

 If you take more tablets than recommended by your doctor, you should speak to your doctor, pharmacist or hospital as soon as possible, taking your medicine with you.
 If you forget to take a dose, do not double up doses.
 Take the dose as soon as you remember if necessary and then take the next dose at the correct time.

 You should make sure to mention if you are taking any other medicines, including medicines obtained without a prescription.
-You should make sure to mention if you are taking these medicines especially as they may effect how Arthrotec works, or vise versa: other painkillers, COX-2 inhibitors, anti-platelet agents and anticoagulants, diuretics, corticosteroids, methotrexate, lithium, zidovudine, selective serotonin reuptake inhibitors (SSRIs), cholestyramine, voriconazole, fluconazole, gingko biloba herbal medicine, ciclosporin. tacrolimus, quinolone antibiotics, aminoglycosides, medicines that reduce high blood pressure or cardiac glycosides and if you have taken a medicine called mifepristone within the last 12 days.
+You should make sure to mention if you are taking these medicines especially as they may affect how Arthrotec works, or vice versa: other painkillers, COX-2 inhibitors, antiplatelet agents and anticoagulants, diuretics, corticosteroids, methotrexate, lithium, zidovudine, selective serotonin reuptake inhibitors (SSRIs), cholestyramine, voriconazole, fluconazole, ginkgo biloba herbal medicine, ciclosporin. tacrolimus, quinolone antibiotics, aminoglycosides, medicines that reduce high blood pressure or cardiac glycosides and if you have taken a medicine called mifepristone within the last 12 days.

 If any of these side effects get serious, or you get side effects not listed above, please speak to your doctor or pharmacist.